snehal1909/Jenkins-app/README.md

 ## to add plugins in jenkins to integrate to docker

 ->add publish over ssh
-->troubleshoot to error--unable to connect -faied to coonect ssh config- ->enable the password authentication yes in /etc/ssh/sshd/config file, ->restart sshd deamon
+->troubleshoot to error--unable to connect -faied to connect ssh config- ->enable the password authentication yes in /etc/ssh/sshd/config file, ->restart sshd deamon
 -> reload the jenkins server